macd2/Image_analyser_trading_bot_node/docs/VNC_LOGIN_SETUP.md

 ## Overview

-This feature enables TradingView manual login on Railway (headless server) by embedding a web-based VNC viewer directly in the dashboard.
+This feature enables TradingView manual login on Railway (headless server) using a minimal VNC setup for browser access.

 ## How It Works

 1. **Railway Detection**: Bot automatically detects Railway environment and enables VNC mode
-2. **VNC Server**: Xvfb + x11vnc + noVNC run in Docker container
+2. **Minimal VNC Server**: Only Xvfb (virtual display) + x11vnc (VNC server) - no window manager or web proxy
-3. **Dashboard Integration**: noVNC viewer embedded in modal for seamless UX
+3. **Dashboard Integration**: Kill VNC button in modal for lifecycle management
 4. **Session Persistence**: Login session saved to PostgreSQL database

+## Why Minimal?

+The VNC setup is intentionally minimal to prevent browser crashes:
+- **No Fluxbox**: Window manager unnecessary for login-only use case
+- **No noVNC**: Web proxy disabled for security and stability
+- **Minimal browser flags**: Only 5 essential flags to prevent conflicts
+- **On-demand lifecycle**: VNC services can be stopped from dashboard when not needed

 ## Architecture